Becky139/mutts-cuts/README.md

 Appointment now available message when editing an appointment and not changing any details #57

+This can be found in Sprint 8.
 In this scenario, if no details at changed, a separate 'info' message should be displayed stating no details were changed.
 Additional code will need to be added to the edit_booking function in bookings/views.py.
 Changed message and status from error to warning in bookings/views.py.
 Now displaying a yellow bootstrap message stating No appointment available or this is your booking. https://github.com/Becky139/mutts-cuts/issues/57